Pixelators4014/4014-docs/docs/programming/orin.md

 # Orin Nano

 The [Orin Nano](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/) is a coprocessor that we use to get the robot's position and orientation, as well as object detection data.
 It is connected to the robot's main computer through a Networktable.
-In order to develop on the orin, you will need to ssh into it.
-There is an ngrok service (`/usr/local/bin/ngrok tcp 22`) and serveo service (`/usr/bin/ssh -R Alistairs-Autonomous-Astro-Artisan:22:localhost:22 serveo.net`) running on startup, which expose it's ssh to the internet with a tcp tunnel.
+To develop on the Orin, you will need to ssh into it.
+There is an ngrok service (`/usr/local/bin/ngrok tcp 22`) and serveo service (`/usr/bin/ssh -R Alistairs-Autonomous-Astro-Artisan:22:localhost:22 serveo.net`) running on startup, which exposes its ssh to the internet with a TCP tunnel.

 ## SSH Into Orin